Career & Technical Education (CTE)

 - Multidisciplinary Studies

-To earn an endorsement, students must complete: 1) curriculum requirements for the FHSP, 2) an additional advanced math and advanced science credit, and 3) a career pathway (i.e., coherent sequence), which qualifies for the intended endorsement area.
+To earn an endorsement, students must complete: 1) curriculum requirements for the FHSP, 2) an additional advanced math and advanced science credit, and 3) a program of study (i.e., coherent sequence), which qualifies for the intended endorsement area.